etianen/django-reversion/docs/admin.rst

     admin.site.register(YourModel, YourModelAdmin)

+**Important:** Whenever you register a model with django-reversion, run ``./manage.py createinitialrevisions`` command to populate the version database with an initial set of data.
+For large databases, this command can take a while to execute.

 **Note:** If you've registered your models using the :ref:`low level API <api>`, the admin class will honour the configuration you specify there.
 Otherwise, the admin class will auto-register your model, following all inline model relations and parent superclasses.